 Admission: Free and open to the public

-In addition, the Gardens just announced the start of Phase 2 to install The Japanese Garden, which will include a tea house, summer house, Zen garden, bonsai garden, as well as a pond, waterfall and traditional arched bridge, creating the perfect meditative garden space.
+The Gardens are currently working on Phase 2 to install The Japanese Garden, which will include a tea house, summer house, Zen garden, bonsai garden, as well as a pond, waterfall and traditional arched bridge, creating the perfect meditative garden space.
 Get updates here.

 Yew Dell Botanical Gardens